adamanteye/note/观测天文学/笔记/main.typ

 $ S=F tan(theta) approx F theta $
 / plate scale: angular size of the object per unit length on the plate
 $ P_s=theta/S=1/F $
-/ image sacle:
+/ image scale: how much of the sky in arcsec each and every pixel can see $ (206.2648 times "pixel size"_"in µm") / F_"in mm" $ see also to #link("https://www.cloudynights.com/topic/777087-please-explain-image-scalepixel-scale-to-me/")[explain image scale].
 / limiting magnitude: the magnitude of the faintest star an average observer is likely to see through the telescope
 $ M_L approx 2.7+5log(d) $
 where $d$ is the objective lens diameter in millimeter / focal ratio:
 $ R=F/D "as" E prop D^2/F^2 $
-/ Field of view:
+/ field of view:
 $ "fov"=2arctan(w/(2 f))\ "where" w "is the sensor width" $
 #figure(image("fov.png", width: 80%), caption: [Field of view])
 == Resolution